ideas4u/Trading-Platform/README.md

 	Sixth Step:
 	------------
-	We deploy the delivered software on various hardware nodes as per the deployment architecture and integrate them.
+	We deploy the delivered software on various hardware nodes as per the deployment architecture and integrate the.

 	Seventh Step:
 	------------
-	Observe the behaviour of deployed software on live traffic and cut two branches at this level :
+	Observe the behaviour of deployed software on live traffic and cut two branches at this level:
-	1st branch continue to do incremental development and 2nd branch fix the issues reported which can be later merged with 1st branch for another release.
+	1st branch continue to do incremental development and
+	2nd branch fix the issues reported which can be later merged with 1st branch for another release.